-The EERA Joint Programme on Economic, Environmental and Social Impacts of the Energy Transition2 (e3s) was founded in 2013 with the ambition of addressing some of the systemic and not merely technical and technological aspects related to the energy transition pathways.
+The EERA Joint Programme on clean Energy tranSition for Sustainable Society (e3s) was founded in 2013 with the ambition of addressing some of the systemic and not merely technical and technological aspects related to the energy transition pathways.
 After almost a decade the institutional, social, economic and technological context for this transition to occur has dramatically changed at all levels of the system.
 Pushed by changes in the policy framework (just to name a few the Paris Agreement, the Energy Union strategy, the EU Green Deal, the EU Energy Package) and by structural developments, the context change has been catalysed by deep recent crisis such as the COVID-19 pandemic and the Russian invasion of Ukraine.